 It makes sense to prioritize projects that make you more comfortable and make the home more functional for your needs while you live there.
 But, unless you're never planning to move, be sure to avoid changes that are too customized or personal, otherwise, you'll end up decreasing your property value.
 That luxury bathroom or bold tiling choice will require time, effort and money for the next homeowner to replace if they don't share your taste.

-Top Home Improvements That Add Value in 2022
+5 Home Improvements That Could Add Value in 2024

-One of our favorite tools is Remodeling Magazine's 2022 Cost vs. Value report.
+One of our favorite tools is Remodeling Magazine's Cost vs. Value report.
 It lists the average cost of home improvement projects and the money you're likely to recoup.
-You can look at national, regional, city and zip code statistics, and you can sort by project name, job cost, resale value and cost recouped.
+You can look at national, regional, city and zip code statistics, and you can sort by project name, job cost, resale value and the percentage of recouped costs.

 1. Garage Door Replacement